elijahtwalker/rhythm/README.md

 ## 1. Environment Setup (Required)

-We hit segmentation faults with the system Python, so everything runs inside a dedicated virtual environment.
+When setting up and running our scripts we hit some segmentation faults with the system Python, so everything runs inside a venv.

 ```bash
 cd /YOUR/PATH/rhythm